Production planning can be thought of as the process, end-to-end, of using your BOM to buy the parts you need. Video of planning process

-- We created a Vendor List for our company (VL-3)
+- We created an approved Vendor List for our company (VL-3)

 - We created a new BOM (SB7000)

-- Assigned a Catalog to the BOM (Skateboard PartsMaster)
+- Assigned the Catalog to the BOM (Skateboard PartsMaster)

 - Create/Update PO

-- Exported the PO as PDF to send to our supplier
+- Exported each PO as PDF to send to our supplier